ihhub/fheroes2/docs/README.md

 ## Contribution and Development

 This repository is a place for everyone.
-If you want to contribute, please read more to learn [**how to contribute**](https://github.com/ihhub/fheroes2/wiki/F.A.Q.#q-how-can-i-contribute-to-the-project).
+If you want to contribute, please read more to learn [**how you can contribute**](https://github.com/ihhub/fheroes2/wiki/F.A.Q.#q-how-can-i-contribute-to-the-project).

 ### Developing fheroes2 engine